Random attractors for 2D and 3D stochastic convective Brinkman-Forchheimer equations in some unbounded domains: Introduction

-Let us discuss the reason to consider a bounded domain in the case of $d=3$ with $r>5$.
-For 3D CBF or SCBF equations with $r>5$, it is not easy to show that the solution satisfies the energy equality.
-One needs to construct a sequence which converges in both Sobolev space ($\H^1$) and Lebesgue space ($\L^{r+1}$) simultaneously.
-In \cite{FHR,HR1}, the authors presented an idea solve this problem by using the eigenfunctions of Stokes operator on periodic and bounded domains, respectively.
-Later, the author in \cite{Mohan1,Mohan}used this method to prove the energy equality for CBF and SCBF equations on bounded domains.
-But this method is no longer applicable on unbounded domains like Poincar\'e domains due to the lack of eigenvalues and eigenfunctions of the Stokes operator.
-In the case of unbounded domains, we know that $\mathcal{V}$ is dense $\H^2$ and $\H^2$ is continuously embedded in $\H^1$ as well as in $\L^{r+1}$, there is always a sequence in $\mathcal{V}$ (or even in $\H^2$) such that it will converge in both $\H^1$ and $\L^{r+1}$ simultaneously.
-But construction of such sequence is still an open problem.
-Moreover, it is also worth to mention here that if one is able to prove the energy equality for the case $d=3$ with $r>5$ in unbounded domains, the results of this paper will hold in unbounded domains also for the case $d=3$ with $r>5$.
+For 2D as well as 3D CBF/SCBF equations with $r\geq3$, it is not easy to show that the solution satisfies the energy equality (unless the existence of strong solution is known).
+One needs to construct a sequence which converges in both Sobolev space ($\H^1(\mathcal{O})$) and Lebesgue space ($\L^{r+1}(\mathcal{O})$) simultaneously.
+In \cite{FHR,HR1}, the authors presented an idea to solve this problem by using the eigenfunctions of the Stokes operator on periodic and bounded domains.
+Later, the author in \cite{Mohan1,Mohan} used this method to prove the energy equality for CBF and SCBF equations on bounded domains.
+But this method is no longer applicable in unbounded domains like Poincar\'e domains due to the lack of eigenvalues and eigenfunctions of the Stokes operator.
+In the case of unbounded domains, we know that $\C_0^{\infty}(\mathcal{O};\R^d)$ is dense $\H^2(\mathcal{O})$ and $\H^2(\mathcal{O})$ is continuously embedded in $\H^1(\mathcal{O})$ as well as in $\L^{r+1}(\mathcal{O})$ (for $d=2,3$), there is always a sequence in $\C_0^{\infty}(\mathcal{O};\R^d)$ (or even in $\H^2(\mathcal{O})$) such that it will converge in both $\H^1(\mathcal{O})$ and $\L^{r+1}(\mathcal{O})$ simultaneously.
+But the construction of such sequences satisfying the divergence free condition is the main task (see the spaces $\V$ and $\wi\L^{r+1}$ defined in Section \ref{sec2}).
+From the work \cite{BM}, we know the existence of a self-adjoint operator $\mathcal{L}$ in unbounded domains whose inverse is compact and the eigenfunctions of operator $\mathcal{L}$ form an orthonormal basis in $\L^2(\mathcal{O})$ (see Subsection \ref{C_O} below).
+Using the eigenfunctions of operator $\mathcal{L}$, we construct a sequence which converges in both $\V$ and $\wi\L^{r+1},$ simultaneously, and help us to obtain the energy inequality.